 About the Books

-Set on a fictional version of Marie’s beloved Block Island, RI, the Gansett Island is Marie’s marquee series with nearly 3 million copies of the books sold since Maid for Love debuted in 2011.
-Readers come back book after book to catch up with their favorite characters while enjoying a new romance in every book.
-Get ready to share in the life of the McCarthy family as well as their many island friends in this much-loved sexy romance series.
+Set on a fictional version of Marie’s beloved Block Island, RI, Gansett Island is Marie’s marquee series with more than 4 million copies of the books sold since Maid for Love debuted in 2011.
+Readers come back book after book to catch up with their

 Books in Order